michal-h21/make4ht/README.md

 The `name` and `command` parameters are required, the rest of the parameters are optional.

-The defined command receives a table with settings as parameter when it is called in the build file.
-There are default settings provided by `make4ht`, additional settings can be declared in the `Make:add` commands and user can override the default settings when the command is executed:
+The defined command receives a table with settings as a parameter at the call time.
+The default settings are provided by `make4ht`.
+Additional settings can be declared in the `Make:add` commands, user can also override the default settings when the command is executed in the build file:

-    Make:name {hello="world"}
+    Make:name({hello="world"})

 ### The `command` function